r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      This next technic uses one bash local variable ($M) as master key to extract strings inside $M to build commands. (special thanks to: @Muhammad Samaak).
+      This next technic uses one bash local variable ($M) as MasterKey that allow us to extract strings inside the $M variable to build our command. (special thanks to: @Muhammad Samaak).

 - String command to obfuscate<br />
 `route`<br />